toyhammered/QueryClips/README.md

 - Dashboards
 - Reports by email

+## Deploying to Heroku

+Duplo is a Rails 4.1 application, currently being developed with Ruby 2.1.0.
+You should be able to get Duplo running very quickly:

+1. Clone the repo: `git clone git@github.com:dpaola2/Duplo.git`
+2. cd into the repository: `cd Duplo`
+3. [Follow these instructions](https://devcenter.heroku.com/articles/getting-started-with-rails4#deploy-your-application-to-heroku) to get the app running on heroku.

+The only add-on required for Duplo is a Postgresql database.

 ## Installation

+### Requirements:

+- Rails 4.1
+- Ruby 2.1.0
+- Postgres 9.4.4

+### Instructions

 1. Clone the repo: `git clone git@github.com:dpaola2/Duplo.git`
 2. Create your database: `createdb duplo_development`